 Drip email campaigns are effective when you are using the right drip email marketing software

 Aritic PinPoint can help you do drip email marketing automation campaigns effectively without consuming much of your time.
-It is a full-stack marketing automation suite which includes email drip campaigns.
+It is a full-stack marketing automation suite that includes email drip campaigns.
 You can build an automated drip email sequence within Aritic PinPoint using the drag and drop email drip builder.

 On top of this, Aritic PinPoint has beautiful and responsive drip campaign email templates that are ready-to-use.
 You can customize them if you want to.
 Analytics and tracking are strong and gives you real-time overviews.
 Drip email nurturing is essential, and Aritic PinPoint has all the drip email campaign tools that you’d require.
 Take a quick demo to see how drip email campaigns can be built within Aritic Pinpoint or straightaway sign up for a free account today.